scasella/Asset_Confirms/README.md

 # Distribution Confirmation
-User pastes a directory ('dir') in console.
+User provides a directory ('dir') to the console.
 1. Search dir for an .xlsx file
 2. Once found, search .xlsx file for floats (dollars)
 3. Search all PDFs in dir for matching floats